-In this short Prosential tip, learn different methods for flipping an object in After Effects.
+In this short tutorial, learn some of the different methods for flipping an object in After Effects.
 Note: other possible methods include making the layer 3D and flipping it using Orientation or precomposing the flipped layer.

 Hi John,